COMPUTE-LU/PLGroup_PythonforBeginners/README.md

 # Peer-learning group "Python for Beginners"
-Here we collect material for the peer-learning group Python for Beginners.
+Here we collect material for the peer-learning group Python for Beginners at Lund University.
+In case of questions, please contact the COMPUTE study director Sonja Aits who manages the group at compute[at]fysik.lu.se.

 ## Instructions for the kick-off